John Fitzgerald has more than forty years of experience in private equity and law. He co-founded Millennium Bridge Capital in 2003.

 In private equity, John has direct experience in a full range of matters, including fund formation, acquisitions, mergers, financings, and divestitures (as well as the regulatory issues implicated by these transactions).
 Other significant private equity expertise covers consolidations, buyouts for private equity fund consortiums, acquisitions of financial services companies, and structuring transactions to minimize adverse tax consequences and maximize tax and economic benefits.

-John received a B.S. from the State University of New York – Oneonta, and a J.D. from New England School of Law.
+John received a B.S. from the State University of New York, and a J.D. from New England Law (where he was Editor-in-Chief of the Law Review).